pixolin/vim/readme.md

 Vim has the great advantage that it allows very fast changes of text files in the command line.
-To maintain the performance advantage, I only use a few settings and pluins that I find useful, e.g. to colorize matching brackets and show a more verbose status line.
+To maintain the performance advantage, I only use a few settings and plugins that I find useful, e.g. to colorize matching brackets and show a more verbose status line.
-.

 ## Installation

 1. Install Vim-Plug with …